What is glaucoma?

 Glaucoma is a group of eye diseases that can damage your eye’s optic nerve, slowly leading to vision loss and blindness.
 The direct cause of nerve damage isn't well understood.
 However, glaucoma is often associated with increased eye pressure and other risk factors.

 Glaucoma cannot be cured, but it can be treated with medication and surgery.
-Your eye doctor will monitor the progression of the disease through regular check-ups.
+Your eye doctor can monitor the progression of the disease through regular check-ups.

 Many people aren’t familiar with the risk factors or effects of glaucoma, even though the condition affects more than 75 million globally.
 Initiatives such as World Glaucoma Day and World Glaucoma Week are helping to raise awareness and educate the public.